snootclub/snoot.club/readme.md

-Any further development on tarballs will happen on https://git.snoot.club/snootclub/tarballs
+Any further development on snoot.club will happen on https://git.snoot.club/snootclub/snoot.club